hexagontk/hexagon/hexagon_core/README.md

 # Package com.hexagonkt.injection

-Bind classes to creation closures or instances and inject them.
+Utilities to bind classes to creation closures or instances, and inject instances of those classes later.

 # Package com.hexagonkt.serialization